toast-success

 Jagat to Deng (1,800m)

-The 6-7 hour journey today takes you deeper into the Manaslu region.
-After crossing a suspension bridge, the trail climbs gradually through forests and terraced fields, offering panoramic views of the surrounding valleys.
-Pass through Tibetan-influenced villages of Sirdibas and Philim before entering a narrow gorge that leads to the small settlement of Deng, where you'll notice a transition to Buddhist culture.
-Accommodation: Teahouse in Deng.
+The journey takes you deeper into the Manaslu region.
+After crossing a suspension bridge, the trail climbs gradually through forests and terraced fields with panoramic valley views.
+Pass through Tibetan-influenced villages of Sirdibas and Philim before entering a narrow gorge leading to Deng, where you'll notice a transition to Buddhist culture.

 Day 6